Kolos65/Mockable/README.md

 ## Contribution

 If you encounter any issues with the project or have suggestions for improvement, please feel free to open an issue.
 I value your feedback and am committed to making this project as robust and user-friendly as possible.

-I welcome and appreciate contributions from the community!
-If you would like to contribute to this project, please follow these steps:

 ## License